Basic heat therapy, or thermotherapy can involve the use of a hot water bottle, pads that can be heated in a microwave, or a warm bath.

 - using heated paraffin wax treatment

-- medications such as rubs or patches containing capsicum
+- medications such as rubs or patches containing capsicum, available for purchase online.

 Heat packs can be dry or moist.
 Dry heat can be applied for up to 8 hours, while moist heat can be applied for 2 hours.
 Moist heat is believed to act more quickly.

 Heat should normally be applied to the area for 20 minutes, up to three times a day, unless otherwise indicated.